-A floating charge is similar to a fixed charge but is created over a moving class of assets (such as stock), which may change on occasion.
-Unlike a fixed charge, the chargor may dispose of the charged assets and carry on its business as usual until an event (such as the acceleration of an event of default) occurs, which crystallises the floating charge into a fixed charge.
-Floating charges rank behind fixed charges granted (before floating charge crystallisation) over the same property.
+A floating charge is similar to a fixed charge but created over a moving class of assets (such as stock), which may change on occasion.
+Unlike a fixed charge, the chargor may dispose of the charged assets and carry on its business as usual until an event (such as the acceleration of an event of default) occurs, crystallising the floating charge into a fixed charge.

 The key implications of whether a charge is fixed or floating are the registration requirements and the ranking of payments on insolvency.
-Fixed charges take priority over floating charges where the chargee has had no notice of negative pledge prohibitions.
-In this case, a floating charge will rank behind the fixed charge on insolvency, as well as the claims of preferential creditors (eg, wages to employees and statutory debts owed to the government).
+Fixed charges take priority over floating charges, where the fixed charges are created before crystallisation of the floating charges, and the chargee of the fixed charges has had no notice of negative pledge prohibitions.
+In general, a floating charge will rank behind the fixed charge, as well as the claims of preferential creditors (eg, wages to employees and statutory debts owed to the government) on insolvency.
 A holder of a fixed charge may be paid out of its security in the winding-up of a company; however, a floating charge-holder can only be paid out if a company's unsecured assets can satisfy the claims of preferential creditors.
-Preferential creditors are entitled to assets coming into the hands of a receiver in priority to any claims of any holder of a floating charge, even if the company is not being wound up.
+Preferential creditors are entitled to assets coming into the hands of a receiver before the claims of any holder of a floating charge, even if the company is not wound up.
 Further, a charge that was created as a floating charge will continue to be treated as a floating charge (rather than a fixed charge), even after it has crystallised.

 When characterising a charge as fixed or floating, the courts will consider the substance of the relationship between the parties (and not simply the words contained in the charge).
-The descriptive security label used by the parties themselves is largely irrelevant and, if inconsistent with the rights and obligations that the parties have granted to one another, the security will be re-characterised.
+The descriptive security label used by the parties themselves is largely irrelevant, and, if inconsistent with the rights and obligations that the parties have granted to one another, the security will be re-characterised.